 Residents Deliver Leaf Waste to Compost Facility

-Residents who purchase a Permit may deliver leaf waste to Compost Facility.
+Residents who purchase a permit may deliver leaf waste to the compost facility.

 - The Compost Facility is open starting the first Tuesday in April until mid-December.

 - Pay attention to signage when entering the Compost Facility.
 Signage has been placed for your safety and the safety of staff.
 Signs will assist you in placing materials in the proper location, reducing sorting time as we process materials.